Jesse Compher: Senior

+IIHF World Championships

-Compher represented the United States at the 2016 and 2017 IIHF World Women's U18 Championships, where she won gold.
-On March 1, 2019, Compher was named to the roster for the United States women's national ice hockey team at the 2019 IIHF Women's World Championship, where she recorded one assist in six games and won a gold medal.
+On March 1, 2019, Compher was named to the roster for the United States women's national ice hockey team ahead of the 2019 IIHF Women's World Championship, where she made her national team debut.
+At the tournament in Espoo, Finland, where she recorded one assist in six games and won a gold medal.
 On February 25, 2020, Compher was again named to the roster for the United States at the 2020 IIHF Women's World Championship, however, the tournament was cancelled due to the COVID-19 pandemic.

 On March 30, 2021, Compher was again named to the roster for the United States at the 2021 IIHF Women's World Championship.
+She recorded her first senior national team goal against Russia during the tournament, as the United States won a silver medal.

+Compher was also named to the roster for the 2022 IIHF Women's World Championship, where she scored a goal in the semifinals against Czechia as the United States won a silver medal.
+After being left off the 2023 and 2024 rosters, Compher returned to the team for the 2025 IIHF Women's World Championship, where the United States won gold.

+Olympics

-On January 1, 2022, Compher was named to Team USA's roster to represent the United States at the 2022 Winter Olympics.
+On January 1, 2022, Compher was named to Team USA's roster to represent the United States at the 2022 Winter Olympics in Beijing.
+Compher recorded three goals and one assist in seven games as the United States won a silver medal.
+In the preliminary round, she recorded an assist in her Olympic debut against Finland and scored two goals against Switzerland, including two goals nine seconds apart in the first period to help secure an 8-0 win.

+Rivalry Series

+On December 11, 2025, Compher scored a goal in a 10-4 victory versus Canada.
+Held in Edmonton, Alberta, this was the third game of the 2025 Rivalry Series, marking the first time that the Canadian women's national ice hockey team allowed 10 goals in a loss to the United States.

 Personal life

 Compher's brother, J. T. Compher, is a professional ice hockey player for the Detroit Red Wings in the National Hockey League (NHL).